joel-bentley/cryptocoin-portfolio/README.md

 I built this cryptocurrency portfolio to experiment with using the [Redux](https://redux.js.org/) state management library.
-The app uses the [redux-persist](https://github.com/rt2zz/redux-persist) library to locally store your portfolio in localstorage in your browser.
+The app uses the [redux-saga](https://github.com/redux-saga/redux-saga) library for async operations like fetching data from the API, and the [redux-persist](https://github.com/rt2zz/redux-persist) library to locally store your portfolio in localstorage in your browser.

 This app uses the free API from [CryptoCompare](https://min-api.cryptocompare.com/) for live price data.